ECDSA256V-IP Demo Instruction

 · Since UART is configured at 115200 baud, large test files, such as 713 kB, may take about 60 seconds to transfer.
 Keep the terminal open until the upload is complete.

-4.3 SSL Certificate Verification
+4.3 PEM Certificate Verification

-This test mode demonstrates a real-world use case of ECDSA256V-IP.
-Users can input an SSL certificate in .p7b format through the serial console.
 The demo checks the algorithm and curve of each certificate in the chain and then verifies the certificate chain.
-Example .p7b certificate files are included in the demo package for reference.
-After processing the chain, the verification results are displayed on the console as show in Figure 6.
+Example PEM certificate files are included in the demo package for reference.
+After processing the chain, the verification results are displayed on the console as shown in Figure 7.

-If any certificate in the chain is signed with an unsupported algorithm, the demo will skip that certificate and continue with the next one as shown in Figure 7.
+If any certificate in the chain is signed with an unsupported algorithm, the demo will skip that certificate and continue with the next one as shown in Figure 8.

-Figure 6 Verification of SSL Certificate Chain
+Figure 6 Verification of PEM Certificate Chain

-Figure 8 Verification of Certificate Chain without Root Certificate
+Figure 9 Verification of Certificate Chain without Root Certificate

 5 Revision History